passmanSA/libnss-ato/README.md

 The libnss_ato module is a set of C library extensions which allows to map every nss request for unknown user to a single predefined user.

+This version of libnss-ato has been forked from donapieppo/libnss-ato, and modified by PassmanSA based on commits mande on Metaswitch fork (https://github.com/Metaswitch/libnss-ato).

 Description
 =========